 Cyber Event Self-Reporting (CESR)

 The Cyber Event Self-Reporting (CESR) Collab is an iOWN community project that has been created by our members in order to test the impact of highly-granular data ownership controls on the self-reporting and sharing of data incident and data breach information.

-As the social and economic impacts of data exposure become more fully understood, there is an increasing recognition that more effective self-reporting and collaboration on incident data is required in order to mitigate the negative consequences for citizens and organizations.
+As the social and economic impact of data over-exposure become more fully understood, there is an increasing recognition that more effective self-reporting and collaboration on incident data is required in order to mitigate the negative consequences for citizens and organizations.

 Survey: Nearly 3 in 4 Organizations Suffered Data Breaches Due to Phishing

 Biden signs an executive order aimed at protecting critical American infrastructure from cyberattacks.

 US Senate mulling bill on data breach notifications

 New Connecticut breach notification requirements and cybersecurity safe harbor effective October 2021